 Let’s start with the tradeoffs.

 With tubes, you increase focal length while not increasing the aperture diameter proportionally.
-This means that the relative aperture (f-stop, the ratio of focal length and diameter) decreases.
+This means that the relative aperture (your f-stop, the ratio of focal length and diameter) decreases.
 So, some light is lost.

 Also, the increased focal length demands more resolution (sharpness) from a lens.
 You probably won’t notice this, unless you use a slightly soft lens.